SleepProgger/https_idiot/README.md

 Usage
 -----
-For the simplest case just drop the `https_idiot.py` into the folder you want to use as webroot and double click it (depending on your OS and settings) it should start the webserver on port `4443`.
+For the simplest case just drop the `https_idiot.py` into the folder you want to use as webroot and double click it (depending on your OS and settings and if you have python installed *doh*) it should start the webserver on port `4443`.
 Just navigate to 'https://localhost:4443' and add an exception for the certificate.
 Use `ctr+c` to stop the server.